Availability search with ReDi-Links

 Electronic full text: if applicable, information on why no full text could be determined.

 Local availability: checking the holdings in the library's online catalogue and the Discovery search portal.

 Holdings of other libraries: check of the holdings in the Common Union Catalogue (GVK), if necessary an interlibrary loan order can be sent.
 Search in other supra-regional library catalogues is possible (KVK, WorldCat).

 Search on the Internet: further search in Google or Google Scholar.

 Contact: for questions and suggestions please use the contact form of the UB Erfurt, for technical problems please contact the ReDI team (email@example.com).

-The details of the originally sought terms are always taken from the database, a re-entry of the search terms is not necessary.
+The information of the originally searched item is always kept, i.e. re-entering the search terms is not necessary.